 Connecting Denver to the World

-The University of Colorado A Line is 23 miles of rail that is making local and international travel easier than ever.
+The A Line is 23 miles of rail that is making local and international travel easier than ever.
 The new line, which opened on April 22, 2016, provides easy, affordable and reliable connections between downtown Denver, Denver International Airport, and the many communities along I-70.
 With connections at Union Station to the C, E, R, and W light rail lines, the B Line commuter rail line to Westminster and local and regional buses, your public transportation options now have an international connection.

 How much does it cost?